-- 6.1.
-This standard outlines procedures for onsite determination and approval of achievable quality from specified paint and coating systems. - 6.2.
-This standard clarifies areas of authority and responsibilities.
-Improved communication reduces misunderstandings. - 6.3.
-This standard is a nationally recognized consensus document for the painting and decorating industry's work practices.
+- 6.1 This Standard outlines procedures for onsite determination and approval of achievable quality from specified paint and coating systems. - 6.2 This Standard clarifies areas of authority and responsibilities.
+Improved communication reduces misunderstandings. - 6.3 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.